yeasy/easyOVS/README.md

 easyOVS
 =======

-Provide easier and powerful operation on OpenvSwitch bridges.
+Provide smarter and powerful operation on OpenvSwitch bridges.

 version 0.2